© Royal Entomological Society

 Online ISSN: 1365-3032

-From now on all submissions to the journal must be submitted online at http://mc.manuscriptcentral.com/phen.
+Physiological Entomology uses ScholarOne Manuscripts, for online manuscript submission and peer review.
+All submissions to the journal must be submitted online at http://mc.manuscriptcentral.com/phen.
 Full instructions and support are available on the site and a user ID and password can be obtained on the first visit.
 If you require assistance then click the Get Help Now link which appears at the top right of every ScholarOne Manuscripts page.
-If you cannot submit online, please contact the Editors.
+If you have any problems submitting, please contact the editorial office.

 Papers should be in clear concise English.
-They should not exceed 6000 words of text (10 printed pages) though longer papers may be accepted if they are of exceptional merit.
+As a general rule, they should not exceed 7500 words, although longer papers may be considered if they are of exceptional merit.
+Review articles may also be longer.
 Papers submitted must not have been published or accepted for publication by any other journal.

-The name and full postal address and email address of the author to whom readers should address correspondence and offprint requests should be given on the first page; this will appear as a footnote in the journal and the publishers will send proofs to this author unless contrary instructions are written on the manuscript.
+The name and full postal address and email address of the author to whom readers should address correspondence and offprint requests should be given on the first page; this will appear as a footnote in the journal and the publishers will send proofs to this author unless requested otherwise.

 Figures should be submitted at least twice their final printed size with lettering large enough to allow appropriate reduction on the printed page.
 Figures should be numbered serially.
-Authors should avoid unnecessarily large lettering.
 When preparing electronic figures please remove default settings, such as background shading, gridlines, borders and headings.
 Maps must be clear, drawn with high quality continuous lines, with scales and compass orientation.
 Photographs of good contrast are acceptable for half-tone reproduction when they are a real contribution to the text.

 When data are expressed as means, whether in figures or tables, some indication of their distribution about the mean should be given.
 The same data should not be given in both tables and figures.